Armed Forces of the Philippines Reserve Command: Training

-Training is the major task handled by AFPRESCOM.
-Its primary modes of enlisting reservists; Military Orientation Training Course (MOTC) and the Basic Citizens Military Training (BCMT).
+Training of Citizen Soldiers (colloquially known as "Reservists") is the major task handled by the AFPRESCOM.
+Its primary modes of enlisting reservists are the Basic Citizens Military Training (BCMT) for civilians from all walks of life, and the Military Orientation Training (MOT) for private companies who are designated as AFP Affiliated Reserve Units (AFPARUs).
 Graduates are given enlisted ranks based on reciprocity of their civilian experience in the military environment.

-Reserve officers are commissioned based on Armed Forces of the Philippines policy on (direct) commissionship in the reserve force known as Circular Nr 4 series of July 2010.
+Reserve officers are commissioned based on Armed Forces of the Philippines policy on (direct) commissionship in the Reserve Force known as Circular Nr 4 series of July 2010.
 Those who are commissioned through this source subsequently undergo an officer orientation program.
-Many officers in AFPRESCOM are licensed physicians, dentists, nurses, pharmacists, teachers, lawyers and chaplains.
-Some are directly commissioned as Lieutenant Colonels through the commissioning program of National Defense College of the Philippines as graduates of the Masters in National Security Administration.
+Many officers in the AFPRESCOM are licensed physicians, dentists, nurses, pharmacists, teachers, lawyers, and chaplains.
+Some are directly commissioned as Lieutenant Colonels through the commissioning program of National Defense College of the Philippines as graduates of the Masters in National Security Administration (MNSA).

 Other than time-in-grade and merit promotions, rank adjustments are authorized depending on civilian qualifications.

 Specialization Training

 These are the trainings available for military reserves at AFPRESCOM: